Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/02. MongoDB, Mongoose/README.md

 #### Installing

 1. Follow [these instructions](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/) to install mongodb onto your Mac.
+(Make sure you start mongo by running the mongo demon `$ mongod`)
 1. Follow [these instructions](http://mongoosejs.com/docs/) to add Mongoose to your project.

 #### Model